Novimatrem/novisona/about.markdown

 <br>
 <sup><b>[!!!] only +18 please, there's a very big, large, and potentailly lewd, explicit, and sexual animal person here! [!!!]</b></sup>

-  Fursona work in progress (NSFW) v20 -=============================================-
+  Fursona work in progress (NSFW) v21 -=============================================-

+Her BMI is almost certainly higher in number, than what your weight is in lbs.

 • Name: zoey